GCap Media: GWR Group

 GWR Group was a British radio company with major assets, including the nationwide station Classic FM and an extensive network of independent local radio stations in the UK.

 Between 1996 and 1999, GWR was a major shareholder in London News Radio, which owned and operated London's LBC and News Direct radio stations.
 These stations were sold to Chrysalis Radio in 2002.

 GWR was owned by Daily Mail and General Trust plc (majority share), various asset management firms, Sir Peter Michael, and other small shareholders.
-Until the merger, the group was chaired by Ralph Bernard, and its head office was in the Passage Street, Bristol.
+Until the merger, the group was chaired by Ralph Bernard, and its head office was in Passage Street, Bristol.

 During its existence, GWR acquired the Marcher Radio Group, Mid Anglia Radio Group, Chiltern Radio Group and East Anglian Radio Group, to name but a few.